LeoFCardoso/pdf2pdfocr/README.md

     # for versions >= macOS 10.11 (http://stackoverflow.com/questions/32505951/pdftk-server-on-os-x-10-11)
       wget https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg

 Note, wget and pdftk are optional.
-Macports version of pdftk won't build in macOS 10.11 and above.
-So you have to install it manually with above commands.
+If macports version of pdftk fail to install, you have to install it manually with above command (or never use "-p" flag).

 In Windows, you will need to manually install required software.
-Please read the document "Installing Windows tools for pdf2pdfocr" for a simple tutorial.
-It's also possible to use "Send To" menu using the "pdf2pdfocr.vbs" script.
+Please read "install_windows.txt" file and try the tutorial with scoop tool.
+It's easy! :-)

 # docker
 The Dockerfile can be used to build a docker image to run pdf2pdfocr inside a container.
-To build the image, please download all sourcers and run.
+To build the image, please download all sources and run.

     docker build -t leofcardoso/pdf2pdfocr:latest .
 It's also possible to pull the docker image from docker hub.